International Foundation Programme

 UOL fee for exam result checks (per paper): £50

-* These fees are payable to UOL and subject to exchange rate fluctuation and yearly revision by the institution.
+* These are estimated amount as UOL fees are subject to exchange rate fluctuation and yearly revision by the institution.

 Average teacher-student ratio 1:25